-When you think about the first ladies of the United States, their roles have varied throughout the years, but fashion is always a topic of conversation no matter what their causes are.
-Whether it’s admiring Jackie Kennedy’s iconic hats or criticizing Hillary Clinton’s pant suits, their fashion choices are analyzed — unwarranted or not.
+When thinking about the first ladies of the United States, their roles have varied throughout the years, but fashion is always a topic of conversation no matter what their causes are.
+Whether it’s admiring Jackie Kennedy’s iconic hats or criticizing Hillary Clinton’s pant suits, their fashion choices are continuously analyzed — unwarranted or not.

-Obama’s shoe style has ranged through her eight years as first lady.
+Obama’s shoe style ranged through her eight years as first lady, too.
 She walked down Pennsylvania Avenue in pair of Jimmy Choo heels on Inauguration Day in 2009, and four years later, she chose knee-high boots by Reed Krakoff.
 Choo has been a constant go-to, but she’s been seen in other labels including Givenchy and Manolo Blahnik.

 One thing is for certain: On Inauguration Day, comfort takes priority.
 Nearly every first lady opted for a short heel during the day’s events.
 Kennedy was seen in a sleek black shoe style and her famous pillbox hat in 1961, and in 1989, Barbara Bush wore a similar heel style.

-The classic black heel seemed to be trend for the inauguration festivities, as seen on first lady Mamie Eisenhower in 1953 and Laura Bush in 2001.
+The classic black pump seemed to be the trend for inauguration festivities, as seen on first lady Mamie Eisenhower in 1953 and Laura Bush in 2001.

 In 2017, however, heel height was taken up a notch at the inauguration of President Donald Trump.
 First lady Melania Trump wore a monochromatic powder blue ensemble by Ralph Lauren, complete with towering matching stilettos.
 She set the scene for what her style would encompass over the next four years, which included her go-to Manolo Blahnik’s BB pump and Christian Louboutin’s So Kate shoes.